David Viana: Luton Town

 Viana moved to English Conference Premier club Luton Town on 30 September 2013 following a successful trial period, during which he scored two goals in two matches.
 He signed a contract with the club until the end of the 2013–14 season.
 He made his debut in a 0–0 draw with Staines Town in the FA Trophy on 30 November 2013.
 He played in two further FA Trophy games, but did not make an appearance in the league as Luton won promotion to League Two with a club-record 101 points.
 On 9 May 2014, it was announced that Viana would not be offered a new contract and would leave Luton in June 2014.

 Olhanense

 On 24 January 2015, it was announced that Viana had signed for SC Olhanense of the Portuguese Segunda Liga.

 ASCB

 On 24 January 2016, it was announced that Viana had signed for ASC Biesheim of the French CFA2.

 Mulhouse

 Viana moved to FC Mulhouse in summer 2021.

 International career

-Viana holds both a Portuguese and French passport and has represented Portugal at Under-17, Under-18, and Under-19 levels.
+Viana holds both French and Portuguese nationalities and has represented Portugal at Under-17, Under-18, and Under-19 levels.